i0h3org/python-sudoku-generator/README.md

 ----------------------------------------------------------------------------------------------------------------------------------

 Extended this to allow for someone to use the solver independent from the sudoku_generator.
 If you want to test the solver solely, use the solver-runner python file.
+The puzzles.txt file are the puzzles I tested with the solver.